 Delete old apps

 While you’re on the iPhone storage screen, scroll through all of the apps you have downloaded.
 It will surprise you how many there are, and your apps usually take up the majority of your storage space.
 So, it makes sense to get rid of ones that take up storage but never get used.
 My advice is to look through the essential apps you use every day, and ones that you need but might not use daily.
 Keep all of them, but delete everything else.
 I know for a fact you have apps on your phone that never see any use, yet you haven’t deleted them. iPhones are helpful in that they tell you when you last used an app, which helps you realise if you really need it on your phone or not.
 Go on an app purge to free up a fair few gigabytes of storage space.
+You can even delete these apps permanently from your icloud backup.

 Store photos in the cloud